urszkam/levelUPTerraform/README.md

 -   Two alert policies ship with the stack: CPU utilization above 80 % for 5 minutes and disk usage above 90 % (Ops Agent metric `disk/percent_used` with `state=used`) for the VM instance ID.
 -   Both policies include short markdown docs that name the VM and condition, so responders know what failed straight from the email.
 -   Labels `env=dev` plus `severity=warning`/`high` accompany each alert, which keeps dashboards and filters consistent with the rest of the configuration.
+    Ops Agent streams metrics/logs to Cloud Monitoring/Logging, alerts stick to the VM `instance_id`, and the existing email channel can be expanded with extra `google_monitoring_notification_channel` resources (Slack/webhook/SMS) if we need more destinations.

 ### CI/CD